How does flame weeding work?

 A Quick Guide To Weed Control With A RED DRAGON® Torch

 When flame weeding, the most effective method is to catch weeds early, from 1-4 inches.
 At this small stage, flaming is nearly 100% effective at killing weeds, whereas weeds over 4 inches are more difficult to kill without multiple flamings.

 It is important to remember when flaming in and around desirable plants that heating those leaves can cause damage as well.
-Flame is not like a broadleaf herbicide in that it will only fill the weeds.
+Flame is not like a broadleaf herbicide in that it will only kill the weeds.
 Fire does not know the difference between desirable flowers and undesirable weeds.
 Thus, be careful around flowers and shrubs - particularly evergreens.
 Conifers are very flammable and should be avoided at all costs!
 Poison ivy, oak or any poisonous plant should be avoided also- the vapor/smoke from flamed leaves will cause a rash to your skin, eyes, and lungs!
 Yuck!

 What's the best advice we can give you?
 If in doubt, don't.
 Always allow a safe distance between the flame and desirable plants, shrubs and trees.
 Always keep a fire extinguisher and water supply close in case of an emergency.
 Contact your local city or fire department to see if it safe to run a flame weeder in your area.